dantelrharrell-debug/Nija/README.md

 # NIJA Trading Bot 🚀

+---

+## 🛠️ Recent Fixes (Dec 11, 2025)

+- Fixed persistent IndentationError in `bot/trading_strategy.py` (`close_full_position` method).
+All indentation is now consistent and the bot runs without syntax errors.
+- Bot successfully deployed and running LIVE as of December 11, 2025.

+---

 **Autonomous Cryptocurrency Trading with Dual RSI Strategy & Intelligent Trailing System**

 NIJA is a fully autonomous trading bot connected to **Coinbase Advanced Trade API** that scans **732 cryptocurrency markets** and executes trades using a sophisticated **dual RSI strategy** (RSI_9 + RSI_14) with dynamic position management.
 The bot automatically compounds profits, manages risk, and trails positions to maximize winners while protecting capital.